Category: Environment

 Palm Oil Deforestation | The Good, The Bad and The Ugly

-Washington (ONGC) Analysis | April 4, 2022 by Noreen Wise, Founder & CEO of Our New Green Culture, and author; Image Credit: AdobeStock
+Washington (CAR) Analysis | April 4, 2022 by Climate Journalist Noreen Wise; Image Credit: AdobeStock

 Historically, the arctic and the antarctic are polar opposites and never experience the same weather conditions at the same time.
 That is until Friday, February 18, 2022, when this scientific fact melted and our new climate conditions became that much more apparent.
 The Arctic reached 50 degrees above normal, while temperatures in Antartica skyrocketed as high as 70 degrees, which was way beyond the pale.
 Again, the simultaneous heating of both poles at the same time has never happened before, which shocked scientists.